qhc99/CppWorkspace/README.md

 # Usage
 - Test coverage is generated to folder `_html_cov_report` by running corresponding custom targets.
 - Run `build-all.cmd` or `build-all.sh` to check if buildings pass
+- Enable clangd cuda: update the content of `config.yaml` and copy it to clangd user folder.

 # Troubleshooting
 - On windows, Address sanitizer and Clang must be installed through Visual Studio to use ASan (official download dll crashes for some reason).